coderwyc/test/README.md

-# test
-test for centos to connect github
+if it can connect to github